Requirements contracts

 - Advisory and Assistance Services

-- Contracts for these services over three years and $15 million require a written determination unless the services are incidental.
+- Requirements contracts for these services over three years and $20 million need a written determination of uniqueness or specialization; exceptions apply if such services are incidental.

 Responsibilities

-- Contracting Officers: Must estimate quantities, set limits where feasible, obtain required determinations for large or specialized contracts, and include required clauses for government property.
+- Contracting Officers: Must estimate and state quantities, set limits where feasible, ensure compliance with thresholds, and include required contract language for government property and advisory services.

-- Contractors: Must be prepared to fulfill all actual requirements within contract limits and understand that estimates are not guarantees.
+- Contractors: Must be prepared to fulfill all orders within the contract’s scope and understand that estimated quantities are not guarantees.

-- Agencies: Must ensure oversight for large or specialized contracts and compliance with written determination requirements.
+- Agencies: Must ensure oversight for large contracts and compliance with advisory services limitations.

 Practical Implications